Naval Station Everett: Naval Support Complex

 The Naval Support Complex is located in Smokey Point, approximately 11 mi north of Everett, and houses the base's support facilities.
 The complex includes a commissary, Navy Exchange store, gas station, family service center, thrift shop, education offices, Bachelor Officer Quarters, craft shop/gear issue, chapel and religious education center, an auto hobby shop, ball fields and courts, fleet parking for personnel assigned to deployed Everett-based ships and a 50-room Navy Lodge.
 The campus was designed to look "more like a community college campus" than traditional military facilities and serves more than 30,000 personnel and families in Western Washington.

 The Navy originally proposed housing the support complex in downtown Everett in high-rise structures by 1992, but dropped the site after being unable to find 40 acre of suitable real estate.
-A site on the Tulalip Indian Reservation near Marysville was chosen in 1990, but was turned down after concerns from the Tulalip Tribes over the 75-year lease being rejected by the Navy.
+A site on the Tulalip Indian Reservation near Marysville was chosen in 1990, but was shelved after the Navy rejected the terms of the 75-year lease with the Tulalip Tribes.
 A new 52 acre site in Smokey Point was chosen in late 1992, and construction of the $90 million project began on August 30, 1993.
 The commissary and Navy Exchange opened on June 6, 1995, replacing similar facilities at Naval Air Station Sand Point in Seattle, while the rest of the complex opened later that year.

 In 2012, the $33 million Marysville Armed Forces Reserve Center opened at a site south of the Naval Support Complex.
 The facility houses 250 soldiers from the 364th Expeditionary Sustainment Command of the U.S. Army Reserve, who moved from Seattle's Fort Lawton, and 300 members of the Washington Army National Guard; the facility is designed to support a total of 1,200 military members.
 It also includes a 147,000 sqft training center and services for members of the military and their families.